Update: Click here for more fabulous Brussels Sprouts Recipes.

 What’s your strategy for portion control?
 If it has anything to do with yoga, I don’t need to hear it because I’ve tried that too.

 My goal for the next few months is to get back on cardio track again so that I can enjoy more of these warm, cheesy casseroles.
-This Brussels sprouts gratin is one of my favorite Brussels sprouts dishes for the fall because there’s comfort in every bite.
+This recipe for Brussels sprouts gratin is one of my favorite Brussels sprouts dishes for the fall because there’s comfort in every bite.
 Guaranteed this will be at on our Thanksgiving menu because it’s so simple, wonderful and a pleasure to eat.